How to Say No (and say YES to your best opportunities!)

 People don’t need to hear personal reasons, lengthy explanations, or flimsy excuses.
 Explanations also open the door for questions or negotiation—especially if you’re fibbing. (if you use “I don’t have time” as an excuse… they’ll ask when you do have time).

+Be honest, but direct.
 Just say no. Say it politely and firmly.

 Sometimes we struggle to find the words.

 We live in a “yes” culture.
 (Can it be delivered in two hours?
 YES!)
 We’re honestly not used to saying (or hearing) no… so we don’t really know how to phrase it.
+It’s hard to do, but it gets easier with practice.
+And remember: with every no, you are saying yes to bigger and better things—not just for you, but for your potential client as well.

-I literally save these snippets as templates for my emails.
+I save these snippets as templates for my emails.
 When I open my inbox and see an inquiry for a project I won’t be able to take on, I use a pre-written template to say no. It helps me respond promptly and professionally without tempting myself into taking on more than I can handle.

 Feel free to grab this copy and make it your own (or just copy and paste—it’s yours for the taking!).
 My hope is to empower you to say no, so that you can say yes to protecting your time.
 Yes to the very best moments life has to offer.